rust-stuco/lectures/week14/concurrency.md

     // Calling `say_world()` does not execute the body of `say_world()`. let op = say_world();

-    // This println! comes first
+    // This println! comes first.
     println!("hello");

     // Calling `.await` on `op` starts executing `say_world`.